 Sustainability via a circular economy

-The greater the number of different materials which are joined together to make a product, the more challenging is the recovery of the recyclable materials for the manufacturing process.
+The greater the number of different materials which are joined together to make a product, the more challenging the recovery of the recyclable materials for the manufacturing process.
 All of the processes from design and manufacture to use and re-use must be thought through at the initial drafting stage or the time when the product is redesigned.
 The aim has to be a circular economy approach which returns the valuable or even rare materials to the production process.
 There is a need for more research and development work in this field.

 The manufacture, processing and maintenance or repair of products from new materials is challenging and demands sophisticated expertise which can only be acquired via specially designed training courses.
 For this reason, the teaching and handling of lightweighting methods and materials must become much more integrated into general education, vocational training and degree courses.